broadinstitute/str-analysis/README.md

 ## Installation

-To install the scripts or utilities, run:
+To install the scripts and utilities, run:

 ```
 python3 -m pip install --upgrade str_analysis